dieharders/ai-text-server/README.md

 ## API

-This project deploys several different backend apps exposed via the /api endpoint.
-The idea is to separate all OS level logic and processing from the client facing app.
-This can make deployment to the cloud and swapping out functionality easier.
+This project deploys several backend servers exposed using the `/v1` endpoint.
+The goal is to separate all OS level logic and processing from the client apps.
+This can make deploying new apps and swapping out engine functionality easier.

-Endpoints can be found [here](http://localhost:8008/docs) for the homebrew api server.
+Endpoints can be found [here](http://localhost:8000/docs) after HomeBrewAi is started.

 ### /v1/ping

-Used to keep the inference server alive.
+Used to check if the inference server is alive.

 ### /v1/connect